tableau/hyper-db/website/docs/sql/datatype/index.md

 ## Composite Types

-Composite types are collections of data in a single SQL value.
+Composite types are collections of multiple data items in a single SQL value.
-They allow for dedicated [schema denormalization][schema-denormalization] which can be useful for specific domains, such as machine learning applications.
+They allow for dedicated [schema denormalization][schema-denormalization], which can be useful for specific domains, such as machine learning applications.

 ### Array